freqtrade/frequi/README.md

 ## Project setup for vscode and docker (developing inside dev container) on Linux

-The goal is it has a complete dev environment very quickly and isolated.
+The goal is to have a complete dev environment very quickly and isolated.

 ### Install missing tools if needed